xdmnl/api-documentation/source/chat.html.md

 To compute a user hash, you will first need to retrieve your identity secret, which is available in your Front settings.
 Go to Settings > Inboxes > (Your chat inbox) > (Your chat channel) and expand the section "Verify logged-in user identity":

 ![Plugin authentication](chat-verified-settings.png)

+Important: the verification secret must remain private and must not appear in your frontend source code.
+The user hash must be computed in your backend, without disclosing the secret.